Dallinger/Dallinger/docs/source/contributing_to_dallinger.rst

     $ bumpverion release
     $ git commit -a -m "Update versions for release"

-In instead you need to switch to a `patch` release, you will instead need to specify the version explicitly with the ``new-version`` option::
+If you need to switch to a `patch` release, you will instead need to specify the version explicitly with the ``new-version`` option::

     $ bumpversion --new-version 7.7.1